 This Sikaflex self-leveling sealant doesn’t require any tools to level, making it ideal for quick crack repairs that you can leave alone.
-Surprisingly, because of the ability to layer the sealant, it can bridge gaps up to 1.5 inches wide.
+Surprisingly, the ability to layer the sealant can bridge gaps up to 1.5 inches wide.

 It’s paintable, sandable, and stainable once it’s set, so you can blend it in and make the gap disappear if you’re using it to fill gaps in walls.

-It’s flexible and resilient after it’s cured, so it can take whatever you throw at it.
+It’s flexible and resilient after it’s cured, so it can take whatever you throw.
 It’s also water and weatherproof, so you won’t have to keep an eye on the weather if it rains once you’ve filled the gap.

-The one drawback is that it only comes in 10oz bottles, so while buying a single bottle is inexpensive, the expenses may rise if you have a larger patch job to complete.
+The one drawback is that it only comes in 10oz bottles, so while buying a single bottle is inexpensive, the expenses may rise if you have a more significant patch job to complete.

 - The term “weatherproof” refers to the ability to fill the gap even while it is raining.